byksy/simple-storage/README.md

 Go to [Remix](https://remix.ethereum.org/)

-Paste the code from SimpleStorage.sol into a new file in Remix
+Paste the code from .sol extension files into new files in Remix

 Hit Compile